 - Paper 1 is more international and Paper 2 is more Indian in its content.

 - You can also refer to some text not prescribed in the syllabus so that you can get extra quotes and lines to embellish your answers.
 Example: Doctor Faustus by Christopher Marlowe.

-- Understand and use certain literary devices like euphemism, allusion, imagery, simile, metaphor, personification, etc. in your answers.
+- Understand and use certain literary devices like a euphemism, allusion, imagery, simile, metaphor, personification, etc. in your answers.
 This will enhance the quality of your writing.

-- You should also understand certain terminologies like feministic reading, Marxist reading, and Shakespearean idea of a play and so on.
+- You should also understand certain terminologies like feministic reading, Marxist reading, and the Shakespearean idea of a play and so on.